 A contemporary apothecary (named one of Canada’s best bars multiple years in a row), you’ll find a lively crowd here as well as an indoor mini golf setup!
 The decor and the vibes at Keefer are both eclectic and inviting.
 Learn more.

-Chic Japanese restaurant in the Yaletown neighbourhood, specialising in ‘aburi’ or flame-seared sushi.
+Chic Japanese restaurant in the Yaletown neighbourhood, specializing in ‘aburi’ or flame-seared sushi.
 Lunch and dinner menus feature starters such as beer-battered tiger prawns with Asian slaw, and wagyu beef gratin.
 Mains range from miso marinated sablefish with celeriac-parsnip puree, to paprika dry rub steak in a garlic sesame sauce.
-When it’s time for sweets, choose from Japanese/European fusion desserts including a passion fruit and banana tart on a caramel ganache.
+When it’s time for sweets, choose from Japanese/European fusion desserts, including a passion fruit and banana tart on a caramel ganache.
 The drinks menu features an extensive list of sake and Japanese spirits.
 Learn more.

 Play & Explore